 Word of caution: while you’re wandering in and out of all these dens of awesome, make sure you watch your surroundings because there is constant traffic and people zipping by on bikes.
 It’s not scary, just busy, as it’s the main road that leads to Tulum’s hotel zone.

 One thing about Tulum that was unlike any other beachy destination we’d visited: the people, the gente.
 It was an unusual blend of tourists who either took extended vacations, or lived in the area part time.
 They exuded a certain ease, as if they were part of the everyday goings-on, the scenery of Tulum.
 It was cool and extra relaxing because the whole vibe made us feel very at welcome – at home.
 At home in the beachy jungle!

 For us, our travels ended here in the charming world of Tulum.
 We wished we could have stayed longer, but we had a pool, cocktails and our favorite bar tender Eduardo to get back to.
-On our next trip, (and we will be back), we are going to ride our bikes over to the famous ruins and follow it with a picnic at Tulum’s slice of beachy paradise, Playa Paraiso.
+On our next trip to Tulum, (and we will be back), we are going to ride our bikes over to the famous ruins and follow it with a picnic at Tulum’s slice of beachy paradise, Playa Paraiso.

 If you want a beach vacay that’s remote, yet still has modern amenities, then Tulum is where you want to be.
 Just call 1-800-915-3162 and one of our Beachologists can set up an all-inclusive vacation package to Tulum that you’ll never forget.
 If you want to check out all our vacation packages to the Caribbean and Mexico on your own, go here.
 Don’t wait.
 Life is short.
 Time to beach.